-1. In order to prevent any damage to your car, we ask you to lower your antennas, which includes any temporary antennas for cell phones, CB radios, ham radios should also be removed.
-Please remove and store your antennas in a protective sleeve highway bypass transponders because if they are not put in this special secure sleeve, these transponders may still detect your remote and charge your device.
+1. In order to prevent any damage to your car, we ask you to lower or remove your antennas, which includes any temporary antennas for cell phones, CB radios, and ham radios.

-2. Please remove any car covers (such as spare tire and grill covers)
+4. Please remove any covers on the vehicle (such as spare tire and grill covers).

-4. Please remove any car racks that are not permanently attached to the car.
+6. Remove any racks that are not permanently attached to the car.

-6. The battery must be secure in place
+8. The battery must be secured in its proper location.

 CAN I PUT HOUSEHOLD ITEMS IN THE VEHICLE?

-ETS Transport, LLC. or the carrier will not knowingly transport vehicles containing personal or household items, because this is prohibited by Federal regulations.
+ETS Transport, LLC. or the carrier will not knowingly transport vehicles containing household items, because this is prohibited by Federal regulations.
 If such items are shipped unbeknown to ETS Transport LLC., or to the assigned carrier, such items will become the sole responsibility of the carrier.
-Any items left are subject to removal by the DOT at inspection stations and may result in the driver being fined up to $10,000.
+Any items in the vehicle are subject to removal by the DOT at inspection stations and may result in the driver receiving fines and citations.

 CAN I PUT PERSONAL ITEMS IN THE VEHICLE?

-We prefer that you don’t ship personal belongings inside your vehicle because any personal belongings that are left inside the car at the time of transport, will not be insured.
-If you do need to leave personal items (not household items) in your car, then you must limit your items to less than 100 lbs, in the trunk, or back seat only.
+We prefer that you don’t have personal belongings in the vehicle.
+A Carriers insurance does not cover those items.
+If you do wish to send personal items (not household items) in your car, then you must limit your items to less than 100 lbs, in the trunk, or back seat only.
 They must also be Under window level, boxed, and or covered.

 WHAT ITEMS CAN NEVER BE SHPPED IN A VEHICLE?

-UNDER NO CIRCUMSTANCES CAN YOUR VEHICLE CONTAIN ANY FIREARMS, HAZARDOUS OR FLAMMABLE MATIERIALS, ILLIGEAL SUBSTANCES, LIVE PLANTS, PEOPLE OR ANIMALS NOR ANY FORM OF CONTRABAND.
+UNDER NO CIRCUMSTANCES CAN YOUR VEHICLE CONTAIN ANY FIREARMS, HAZARDOUS OR FLAMMABLE MATERIALS, ILLEGAL SUBSTANCES, LIVE PLANTS, PEOPLE OR ANIMALS NOR ANY FORM OF CONTRABAND.